-In addition to being an inexpensive source of fresh, local produce and an enjoyable way to stay busy, gardening also provides many important health benefits.
-Here’s a look at just a few of the ways gardening can keep you healthy.
+Here’s a look at just a few of the ways gardening can keep you healthy:

-Though it may not look a lot like going to the gym, gardening is actually great exercise.
+Though it may not look a lot like going to the gym, gardening is great exercise.
 Planting, digging, watering, weeding, mulching, and harvesting are all very physical activities.
-All of the lifting, crouching, and pushing can build strength, improve muscle tone, increase flexibility, burn calories, and raise your metabolism heart rate.
-Do that enough — doctors recommend at least half an hour of moderate exercise per day — and you can be sure you’re getting your daily allotment.
+All of the lifting, crouching, and pushing builds strength, improves muscle tone, increases flexibility, burns calories, and raises your metabolism heart rate.
+Doctors recommend at least half an hour of moderate exercise most days.
+So, daily gardening may be just what the doctor ordered!

-On top of that, local vegetables are more nutritious than vegetables shipped from across the country.
+Local vegetables are more nutritious than vegetables shipped from elsewhere.
 Vegetables begin losing nutrients as soon as they are picked.
 The longer they sit around between when they are picked and when they reach your table, the more nutrients they lose.
 When you grow food in your own backyard, you know it’s as fresh as it can possibly be.
 In fact, in many cases, you can even wait to harvest your garden vegetables until right before you’re ready to use them.
 What could be fresher than that?

 Gardening with kids is a great way to get picky eaters excited about eating vegetables.
 Even the most finicky kids will be hard-pressed to resist some broccoli or spinach that they grew themselves.
 Children are naturally curious about the world, and love doing anything hands-on.
 By getting them gardening early, you’ll create lifelong gardeners, and healthy eaters.